 Special Thanks to the Canadian Internet Policy and Public Interest Clinic (CIPPIC)

-This document prepared for eMentalHealth.ca by the Canadian Internet Policy and Public Internet Clinic (CIPPIC) at the University of Ottawa.
+This document was prepared for eMentalHealth.ca by the Canadian Internet Policy and Public Internet Clinic (CIPPIC) at the University of Ottawa.

 Health On the Net Foundation (HON) Code of Conduct

 We are pleased to abide by the HON (Health On the Net Foundation) Code of Conduct, whose principles are summarized here: